-For a pressure of 0.37 torr, and a low value of $i_1$ , $i{20}$ takes initially a small negative value, dropping to a larger negative value as the holes in the emitting electrode become more efficient transmitters of electrons.
-Then $i{20}$ increases, tending to level out to a smaller negative value after about 20 minutes.
-For a higher value of $i_1$ , the holes reach their maximum transmitting efficiency more quickly. $i{20}$ , starting off negatively, increases steadily, becoming positive after about 6 minutes, and tending to level off at a small, positive value after about 20 minutes.
-At lower pressures, $i{20}$ initially takes a high negative value but rises to a smaller steady negative value after about 20 minutes.
+For a pressure of 0.37 torr, and a low value of i_1 , i{20} takes initially a small negative value, dropping to a larger negative value as the holds in the emitting electrode become more efficient transmitters of electrons.
+Then i{20} increases, tending to level out to a smaller negative value after about 20 minutes.
+For a higher value of i_1 , the holds reach their maximum transmitting efficiency more quickly. i{20} , starting off negatively, increases steadily, becoming positive after about 6 minutes, and tending to level off at a small, positive value after about 20 minutes.
+At lower pressures, i{20} initially takes a high negative value but rises to a smaller steady negative value after about 20 minutes.

-The implications of these negative values of $i{20}$ are discussed in detail later in this section.
+The implications of these negative values of i{20} are discussed in detail later in this section.
 (See §3.3).

-3.2 To compare the charging rates at the two electrode surfaces
+3.2 Yo compare the charging rates at the two electrode surfaces

-When a pure uhf discharge is run in the gap (See §3.1a) there should be no net residual voltage in the gap afterwards.
+Then a pure uhf discharge is run in the gap (See §3.1a) there should be no net residual voltage in the gap afterwards.
 When the current is then switched on, those electrons which get to the collecting electrode can only get there by diffusion.
 A considerably larger proportion should be lost by diffusion back to the emitting electrode, particularly at the long gaps discussed in this experiment.
 This certainly applies to the higher pressure examined, and would be expected to apply in the lower pressure cases, provided the mean free path is short enough for electrons to make a number of collisions during their lifetime in the gap.

-But the results (See §3.1a) show that the system behaves as though $P_2$ is charging up under the influence of $i{20}$ more rapidly than $P_1$ is charging up under the influence of $i_B$ (See §1) despite the fact that $i_B$ must surely be greater than $i{20}$ in this case.
-We must consider therefore the possibility that the surfaces at $P_1$ and $P_2$ charge up at different rates for the same current reaching them.
-It is convenient to define the quantity 'efficiency of charging at $P_2$ by $\epsilon_2$ , such that the charging rate at $P_1$ under the influence of $i_B$ is given by $i_B \epsilon_1$ , and that at $P_2$ under the influence of $i{20}$ is $i{20} \epsilon_2$ .
+But the results (See §5.1a) show that the system behaves as though P_2 is charging up under the influence of i{20} more rapidly than P_1 is charging up under the influence of i_B (See §1) despite the fact that i_B must surely be greater than i{20} in this case.
+We must consider therefore the possibility that the surfaces at P_1 and P_2 charge up at different rates for the same current reaching them.
+It is convenient to define the quantity 'efficiency of charging.'
+Let the efficiency of charging at P_1 be ε_1 , and the efficiency of energing at P_2 by ε_2 , such that the charging rave at P_1 under the influence of i_B is given by $i_B \epsilon_1$, and that at P_2 under the influence of i{20} is $i{20} \epsilon_2$.

-In all the experiments, except those in which $P_1$ was initially charged up positively with respect to $P_2$ (where electrons which get back to $P_1$ get there by drift), the experimental evidence shows that $P_2$ charges up more rapidly than $P_1$ .
+In all the experiments, except those in which P_1 was initially charged up positively with respect to P_2 (where electrons which get back to P_1 get there by drift), the experimental evidence shows that P_2 charges up more rapidly than P_1 .
 (From §1).

+'Then,

-$$i{20}\epsilon_2 > i{B}\epsilon_1$$ ....
+$$i{20}\epsilon_2 > i{B_1}\epsilon_1$$

 9.4